pingcap/docs/extended-statistics.md

 Extended statistics are not collected in the following scenarios:

 - Statistics collection on indexes only
-- Statistics collection with the `ANALYZE INCREMENTAL` command
+- Statistics collection using the `ANALYZE INCREMENTAL` command
 - Statistics collection when the value of the system variable `tidb_enable_fast_analyze` is set to `true`

 ## Common operations